 - 5.1.
 Whenever a practitioner identifies an injury to a non-mobile baby (or child) they should immediately seek an explanation for the injury from the parent or carer, and the child (if possible). - 5.2.
-Any injury to a child under two years old, or for any child where there might be child protection concerns, should be examined by a paediatrician.
-Early referral is important as such physical injuries need to be assessed within 24 hours. - 5.3.
-The identifying practitioner must then discuss the injury and explanation with their line manager or safeguarding lead.
-A record of both the injury and explanation and the discussion should be made. - 5.4.
-A joint decision should then be made about the suitability of the explanation for the injury and whether to make enquiries to the Multi-Agency Support Hub (MASH) for the child.
-Safeguarding advice can be sought from a social worker in the MASH or duty social worker (out-of-hours) in relation to making such enquiries.
+The identifying practitioner must discuss the injury and explanation with their line manager or safeguarding lead.
+A record of both the injury and explanation and the discussion should be made. - 5.3.
+If the non-mobile baby or child is subject to a child protection plan, the MASH or duty social worker (out-of-hours) should be informed immediately, and paediatric examination will always be undertaken. - 5.4.
+Any injury to a non-mobile baby or child should be discussed with the on-call paediatrician and a joint decision taken as to whether referral to the Multi-Agency Support Hub (MASH) and paediatric examination is indicated. - 5.5.
+Referrals should be discussed with a social worker in the MASH or the duty social worker (out-of-hours).

-- 5.5.
-If the child is believed to be at immediate risk of harm, or if a crime is believed to have been committed, the police should be notified immediately of the concerns by telephone: 999. - 5.6.
-If the baby (or child) appears ill or seriously injured, emergency medical treatment should be sought and the MASH or duty social worker (out-of-hours) notified of the concerns. - 5.7.
-In all cases details of the concerns, identified injuries, explanations given, decisions made and actions taken should be accurately recorded in the child's records. - 5.8.
+- 5.6.
+If the child is believed to be at immediate risk of harm, or if a crime is believed to have been committed, the police should be notified immediately of the concerns by telephone: 999. - 5.7.
+If the baby (or child) appears ill or seriously injured, emergency medical treatment should be sought and the MASH or duty social worker (out-of-hours) notified of the concerns. - 5.8.
+In all cases details of the concerns, identified injuries, explanations given, decisions made and actions taken should be accurately recorded in the child's records. - 5.9.
 If the decision is to make an enquiry to MASH the usual process for making an enquiry should be followed and the MASH will then take responsibility for any ongoing investigation.
 The enquiry to MASH is the responsibility of the first practitioner to identify, or be made aware of, the injury.